 The Major Street, Local Street, and Municipal Street funds transfer in funds from each other to cover construction costs as detailed in the six-year CIP plan.
 The primary source of the transfers is a dedicated road millage in the Municipal Street Fund.
 The Parks, Recreation and Cultural Services Fund receives a transfer in from the General Fund to help fund capital projects and older adult transportation.
 The Forfeiture Fund may receive a transfer in from the General Fund to help fund public safety vehicles.
-The Capital Improvement Program (CIP) Fund may receive a transfer in from the General Fund to help fund capital projects.
 The Economic Development Fund receives a transfer in from the General Fund for its share of property tax revenue.
 The Drain Perpetual Maintenance Fund may receive a transfer in from the Drain Fund to replenish some of the endowment; or vice versa to replenish the Drain Fund.